Assistant Professor Department of Sociology University of Washington

 Senior Data Science Fellow

-eScience University of Washignton
+eScience Institute University of Washington

-Zack W. Almquist is currently an Assistant Professor of Sociology and Senior Data Science Fellow at the University of Washington, where he also holds affiliation with CSDE and Urban@UW.
-From 2018-2020 he was a Research Scientist in the Demography and Survey Science team at Facebook, Inc; from 2017-2018 he was a Visiting Scholar in the Graduate School of Education at Stanford University; and from 2013-2018 he was an Assistant Professor of Sociology and Statistics at the University of Minnesota.
+Zack W. Almquist is currently an Assistant Professor of Sociology and Senior Data Science Fellow in the eScience Institute at the University of Washington, where he holds affiliation with the Center for Studies in Demography and Ecology (CSDE), the Center for Statistics and the Social Sciences (CSSS), Urban@UW and the Center for Environmental Politics.
+From 2018-2020 he was a Research Scientist on the Demography and Survey Science team at Facebook, Inc; 2017-2018 he was a Visiting Scholar in the Graduate School of Education at Stanford University; and 2013-2018 he was an Assistant Professor of Sociology and Statistics at the University of Minnesota.